Made in Preston, the website about Preston, Lancashire

 Preston has a number of grand plans.
 Some of them are hamstrung by divergent opinion and / or funding but over the last few years several have been completed.

 In late 2012 the council trimmed the sails of the city blaming reduced budgets although long term neglect seems to be another contributor.
-It has voted to knock down the Market Hall and its Car Park, the Lancastria Building.
+The car park next to the Covered Market has been knocked down and a new building is being constructed. .
 The large covered market has now got glass walls and things are moving on the old covered market.

-The old Post Office Building across from the Harris is to be a boutique hotel named originally The Harris Hotel but this has been changed to The Shankly Hotel..
+The old Post Office Building across from the Harris was to be a boutique hotel named originally The Harris Hotel but this has been changed to The Shankly Hotel and now its future is uncertain...

 Winckley Square, Preston